swoollyy/Auto-Fighter/Auto Fighter - Git/Assets/ProjectMap/SourceDump/ALL_SCRIPTS_BUNDLE.md

         // If suppressed by forcefield, avoid explosion/damage and simply deactivate gracefully if (Time.time < _suppressExplodeUntil)
         {
-            // Play non-damaging impact VFX and deactivate SpawnImpactVFX(transform.position, Vector3.up);
+            SpawnImpactVFX(transform.position, Vector3.up);
             ExplodeOrDeactivate();
             return;
         }

+        // Always spawn impact VFX at arrival SpawnImpactVFX(transform.position, Vector3.up);

         if (_explosive)
         {
-            // only spawn a new ring here if director did not already preview one if (!_previewRingSpawned)
+            // optional: only spawn fallback ring if director did not already preview one if (!_previewRingSpawned) SpawnRing();
-                SpawnRing();

-            // spawn impact VFX at arrival position then explode SpawnImpactVFX(transform.position, Vector3.up);

-            // Notify manager/director about explosion proximity (even if it didn't collide with car) var gm = GameManager_Racing.Instance;
-            gm?.HandleProjectileExplosion(transform.position, _explosionRadius);
+            GameManager_Racing.Instance?.HandleProjectileExplosion(transform.position, _explosionRadius);
             ExplodeAt(transform.position);
         }
         else
         {
-            // plain impact: apply damage/physics if appropriate, then deactivate
-            // spawn small impact VFX
-            SpawnImpactVFX(transform.position, Vector3.up);

-            // No explosion, but still notify proximity if very close to car (optional) var gm = GameManager_Racing.Instance;
-            gm?.HandleProjectileProximity(transform.position, _explosionRadius * 0.5f);
+            // NEW: Plain impact zone (AoE-like) so it doesn't rely only on collider contact if (enablePlainImpactZone)
+                ApplyPlainImpactZone(transform.position);

+            // Use the same radius you’re telegraphing for proximity feedback GameManager_Racing.Instance?.HandleProjectileProximity(transform.position, _impactRadius);

             ExplodeOrDeactivate();
         }
     }

-    // spawn a visual ring (pooled)
+    // (legacy) ring prefab support: if you’ve swapped to decals and this prefab has no GroundRing component,
-    private void SpawnRing()
+    // it will simply be returned to the pool and do nothing. private void SpawnRing()
     {
         if (_ringPrefab == null) return;

         var ring = ProjectilePool.Instance.Get(_ringPrefab);
         if (ring == null) return;

-        // Position BEFORE activation to avoid visible pop at pool location ring.transform.position = _landPos + Vector3.up * 0.05f;
+        ring.transform.position = _landPos + Vector3.up * 0.05f;
         ring.transform.rotation = Quaternion.identity;
         ring.SetActive(true);